OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The above example from the vulnerable banking application [InsecureBankv2](0x08-Testing-Tools.md#android "Vulnerable applications for Android") shows that only the broadcast receiver named `com.android.insecurebankv2.MyBroadCastReceiver` is exported.

-You can use [jadx](0x08-Testing-Tools.md#jadx "jadx") to analyze the code of a broadcast receiver to identify potential vulnerabilities.
-The code of the exported broadcast receiver is the following:
+Now that you know that there is an exported broadcast receiver, you can dive deeper and reverse engineer the app using [jadx](0x08-Testing-Tools.md#jadx "jadx").
+This will allow you to analyze the source code searching for potential vulnerabilities that you could later try to exploit.
+The source code of the exported broadcast receiver is the following:

 ```java
 package com.android.insecurebankv2;